LakshyaPr/Eventura/README.md

 # Eventura

-Discover all events in one place
+host,connect,celebrate : all your events in one platform !!
 <br>
 Authors : Lakshya Prabhakar , Lakshay Joshi